Have you ever considered a girls’ trip to Disneyworld? Disney World is the perfect girls’ trip destination for women 50+.

 Yes, you can feel and act like a kid again!
 You’re in Disney World!
 Not everything has to be grown-up fun.

-Our favorite in Epcot was Soarin’ Around the World in the land pavilion.
+Our favorite ride in EPCOT was Soarin’ Around the World in The Land pavilion.
 It is a hang glider simulator that “flies” over various locations across the world.
 The IMAX digital projection dome, with its spectacular aerial footage, pleasant scents, and graceful motion, makes you feel like you are actually gliding over the sites.
 We rode it numerous times.
-While waiting in line for the ride, you and your 50+ girlfriends can enjoy a travel-themed trivia game using your mobile device.
+While waiting in line for the ride, you and your over 50 girlfriends can enjoy a travel-themed trivia game using your mobile device.
 It is fun and makes the time pass quickly.

 If you really want to feel like a kid, get your picture taken with Mickey, Elsa, or Aladdin.
 Ride the teacups or Dumbo the Elephant.
 Buy mouse ears and wear them for pictures.
 It’s the most magical place on earth, and no one will look twice when you’re acting like a kid again.
 Have fun!

-In Epcot, you can have a margarita in Mexico, a green tea wine slushy in China, a pilsner in Germany, and a glass of vino in Italy — all without leaving the property.
+In EPCOT, you can have a margarita in Mexico, a green tea wine slushy in China, a pilsner in Germany, and a glass of vino (wine) in Italy — all without leaving the property.

 Get a massage, treat yourself to a facial, or indulge in a pedicure.
 These and many other services are available at Disney’s premiere spas on the various resort properties.
 Nothing makes you forget the stresses of life like a massage.
 Reservations are required.

 Get movin’ on the Boardwalk at Disney World’s Atlantic Dance Hall.
-Open from 9 p.m. to 2 a.m.
-Tuesday through Saturday, this is the perfect venue to dance with your girlfriends in an adults-only environment.
+Open Thursday through Sunday, from 8 p.m. to 1 a.m., this is the perfect venue to dance with your girlfriends in an adults-only environment.

 There is no shortage of places to shop in Disney World.
 You can find items for yourself or gifts for others in the various stores in each of the parks.

-If you are a serious shopper, I recommend the Disney Marketplace at Disney Springs.
-There you can find everything from clothes, including Mickey Mouse apparel, to bath bombs and shower fizzies to hand-decorated cookies and souvenirs galore.
+If you are a serious shopper, I recommend the Disney Marketplace Co-op at Disney Springs.
+Shop clothes and Mickey Mouse apparel, bath bombs, hand-decorated cookies, souvenirs, and more.

 Enjoy dueling pianos and sing along to your favorite songs at Jellyrolls dueling piano bar.
 Come prepared with your requests as you watch the dazzling lights and listen to the music from masterful ivory ticklers.
 Jellyrolls is located on Disney World’s Boardwalk.